 Located in the center of the Southport Corridor in Chicago’s West Lakeview neighborhood, Corridor Brewery & Provisions is a craft brewery and restaurant with an ever-changing draft list and a kitchen run by the talented Chef Jeff Parkin.

-The brewpub is what you can expect from a hip farmhouse space in good hands.
-Exposed brick gives the space rustic charm while wooden palettes and bikes hang from the walls offering a casual, laid-back feel.
-Big silver fermentation tanks tucked neatly into the aesthetic effectively make you feel like you’re a part of the whole authentic experience.
+You can expect the brewpub from a hip farmhouse space in good hands.
+Exposed brick gives the space rustic charm while wooden palettes and bikes hang from the walls, offering a casual, laid-back feel.
+Big silver fermentation tanks tucked neatly into the aesthetic effectively make you feel like you’re a part of the authentic experience.

-It’s the huge 18-foot ceilings and fully-retractable front windows that make this place a winner, however.
-The 90-seat space has an airy, relaxing freedom while a 25-seat sidewalk patio offers space for the warmer days; it makes it one of the best breweries in Chicago.
+However, the huge 18-foot ceilings and fully retractable front windows make this place a winner.
+The 90-seat space has an airy, relaxing freedom, while a 25-seat sidewalk patio offers space for the warmer days; it makes it one of the best breweries in Chicago.

 “We brew craft beer inspired by nature.
-We love barley, water, hops, and yeast, and use those as a base to explore a rich world of wild ingredients” reads the website.
-Herbs, spices, leaves, flowers, stems and even roots go into Forbidden Root beer giving them an adventurous flavor you’ll not find elsewhere.
+We love barley, water, hops, and yeast, and use those as a base to explore a rich world of wild ingredients,” reads the website.
+Herbs, spices, leaves, flowers, stems, and roots go into Forbidden Root beer, giving them an adventurous flavor you’ll not find elsewhere.

-The Forbidden Root Restaurant & Brewery opened in 2016 in Chicago’s West Town neighborhood and has become a popular hideout for many offering a range of fruity beers as well as an elevated Brewpub dining experience.
+The Forbidden Root Restaurant & Brewery opened in 2016 in Chicago’s West Town neighborhood and has become a popular hideout for many, offering a range of fruity beers and an elevated Brewpub dining experience.

 Many people head to the original Brewpub in West Town and the newer location in Ravenswood for the burgers and delicious rustic food these days as much as they do for the craft beer, but that isn’t to say the latter isn’t still of an exceptional standard.